Gallifantjack/llama2_prebias/README.md

 This creates a new folder called data in the root directory that contains 'TinyStories_all_data'.

+#### 1b.
+Tokenize and Evaluate Batches

-We then tokenize the dataset using sentencepiece tokenizer model
+We then tokenize the dataset using sentencepiece tokenizer model.
+This creates a .bin file in the data/TinyStories_all_data folder that contains the tokenized dataset.

 ```bash
 python tinystories.py pretokenize
 ```

-This creates a .bin file in the data/TinyStories_all_data folder that contains the tokenized dataset.
+During this process each shard is evaluated using metrics such as perplexity and sentence length.
+These are the same as what is used in model evaluation in 3.

+Batch metrics are stored in out/tables/batch_metrics.csv

 ### 2. Pretraining